-It is not so straightforward to generalize the physical picture of Bell pair from 1D to 2D, as entanglement in two different directions turns out to compete against each other.
-A naive generalization to the rainbow chain was made in Ref.~\cite{ZHANG2023169395}, only to end up with a lattice of Hausdorff dimension one embedded in 2D space.
-The trade-off between entanglement in orthogonal directions was also exemplified in colored generalizations of the toric code model \cite{balasubramanian20232dhamiltoniansexoticbipartite,Zhang2024bicolorloopmodels}, where enhanced entanglement along the bipartition boundary results in anomalous topological EE of the GS.
-Another obstacle is a well-defined notion of height in 2D, when height differences can be counted along different paths connecting two points in the lattice.
-The prescription to fix both difficulties is to couple two orthogonal arrays of 1D Motzkin or Fredkin chains with appropriate vertex or tiling rules, such that a Coulomb gauge emerges to define an unambiguous height function \cite{ZhaoSixNineteenVertex,Zhang2024quantumlozenge}.
-Moreover, the coupling leaves the Hamiltonian frustration free, and do not interfere with the interactions along each entangled chain.
-So unlike the anisotropic coupled wire construction of topological superconductors \cite{PhysRevB.94.165142} where the inter-wire coupling opens up a gap, the system remains gapless.
-The resulting GSs are superpositions of discrete random membranes with a hard wall constraint at zero height, weighted by the deformation parameter to the power of the volume under the surfaces.
-The same entanglement phase transition occurs, except that the reduced height fluctuation in higher dimensions results in a logarithmic violation to the area law at the critical point instead of power law as in the 1D models.
+Because an appropriate amount of entanglement is a key resource for quantum computation, and realistic architectures are expected to be implemented on 2D chip layouts rather than 1D wires, it is important to understand, at a fundamental level, how highly entangled GSs can be generated in two dimensions.
+Extending the Bell-pair picture from 1D to 2D is, however, highly nontrivial.
+In 2D, entanglement along different directions competes due to entanglement monogamy.
+Simple attempts to generalize the rainbow chain have been explored in Refs.~\cite{Ramírez_2015,ZHANG2023169395}, but these either produce volume scaling of EE only along a single lattice direction, or do so on structures of Hausdorff dimension one embedded in 2D.
+A similar trade-off between entanglement in orthogonal directions appears in colored extensions of the toric code \cite{balasubramanian20232dhamiltoniansexoticbipartite,Zhang2024bicolorloopmodels}, where enhanced boundary entanglement leads to anomalous topological EE.

+A further challenge is defining a consistent notion of `height' in 2D, since height differences between two points can depend on the path taken.
+A systematic resolution of both issues was achieved by coupling two perpendicular arrays of 1D Motzkin or Fredkin chains with appropriate vertex or tiling rules, which enforce an emergent Coulomb-gauge-like constraint and yield an unambiguous height function \cite{ZhaoSixNineteenVertex,Zhang2024quantumlozenge}.
+The resulting models remain frustration free, and the couplings do not disrupt the entangling interactions along each chain.
+In contrast to anisotropic coupled-wire constructions of topological superconductors \cite{PhysRevB.94.165142}, where inter-wire couplings open a gap, these systems stay gapless.
+Their GSs can be viewed as superpositions of discrete random membranes above a hard wall at zero height, with amplitudes weighted by a deformation parameter raised to the volume beneath the membrane.
+The same EPT persists, but reduced height fluctuations in higher dimensions lead to a logarithmic violation of the area law at criticality, rather than the power-law violation found in the 1D models.